Gen-Hotel/caf-hybrid-model/README.md

 ## Scope

-This repository summarizes all the codes and data used to generate the results presented in A large-scale hybrid model to adress reverse Warburg effect in breast cancer-associated fibroblasts.
+This repository summarizes all the codes and data used to generate the results presented in "A large-scale hybrid model to adress reverse Warburg effect in breast cancer-associated fibroblasts".
 The detailed framework is described in [Metabolic reprogramming in Rheumatoid Arthritis Synovial Fibroblasts: A hybrid modeling approach](https://doi.org/10.1371/journal.pcbi.1010408).
 Please refer to the latter for all information concerning the methods used.